 School of Music

-Under the direction of UNI School of Music professor of tuba Jeffrey Funderburk, the UNITUBA Ensembles will offer a spring recital.
+The UNI Children's Choir will offer its spring concert.
 This event is free and open to the public.